[Network] A simple introduction to IP addresses

 This may seem sudden, but networks are difficult and deep, aren't they?

-That was a long introduction, but today I will be sharing the slides from the seminar, "An Easy Guide to IP Addresses" ⬇
+Sorry for the long introduction, but today I'm sharing the slides from my presentation at the study group, "An Easy Introduction to IP Addresses" ⬇

 I've experienced this myself, but no matter what book I read, calculating IP addresses is incomprehensible to people who are extremely bad at math